JoeAzar/HALO/README.md

 This library also includes a parser for boolean expressions.
 While I won't make any guarantees, I have tested it as thoroughly as I can, and it seems to be working flawlessly.
 A few things to note, however:

-You cannot use the "!" operator in an expression yet?.
+You cannot use the "!" operator in an expression (yet).

 For comparison of strings, use ==, !=, etc...